 - Sending an email rather than phoning (we can answer your query more efficiently that way).

 We don't want to discourage you from getting in touch if there is something that you need to know, but please bear in mind that time spent answering your queries is time not spent working on your applications and interview schedules.
+So reading through these pages thoroughly before emailing is always a good idea, as you may find the information you are looking for here.
 Many thanks!

 Please ensure that you have read the 'Application Process' page thoroughly.
 It sets out the application process from beginning to end.
 It is also essential for all King's candidates to read the pre-interview notes carefully (you may be at a disadvantage if you do not read this page).